 The very first step to remarketing, like most things in paid advertising, is to analyze your data and develop a strategy.
 You’ll need to decide which site visitors you would like to retarget with ads.
 These groups, the ones you want to target separately and the ones you don’t want to target at all, are audiences.
 There is an infinite number of ways to target these audiences, including:

-• Based on the product page visited
+- Based on the product page visited

-• Based on visiting a certain page of your checkout process
+- Based on visiting a certain page of your checkout process

-• Based on not visiting a certain page (like a “confirmation” or “thank-you” page)
+- Based on not visiting a certain page (like a “confirmation” or “thank-you” page)

-• Time on site
+- Time on site

-• Number of pages visited
+- Number of pages visited

-• Demographic targeting
+- Demographic targeting

-• Geographic targeting
+- Geographic targeting

-There are also custom combinations, which we’ll describe more in detail later, which allow you to target people who visited one page without visiting another.
-The strategy here would be, for example, to target people who visited the first page of your checkout process without hitting the thank-you page.
+There are also custom combinations, that we’ll describe more in detail later, which allow you to target people who visited one page without visiting another.
+The strategy here would be, for example, to target people who visited the first page of your checkout process without hitting the “thank-you” page.
 This would mean targeting users who were interested enough in your product to add an item to their cart, but for whatever reason didn’t complete the process.

 You can target any audience based on URLs.
 If you have a “thank-you” page after people submit their email address for signing up to get more information or register to see a special deal, you could use the URL of that thank you page for a remarketing list.

-How To Set-Up Remarketing Codes
+How To Set-Up Website Remarketing in GA4

 You’ll want to name your list whatever your intention is.
 We’ll get more into custom combinations later, but you could name it “All site visitors,” “cart abandoners,” etc. We’ll discuss custom membership duration later.